 Position Description: Full-Time Lead AmeriCorps Member

 Aim High places teams of dedicated AmeriCorps Members in four local elementary schools, where they serve as tutors and mentors for students that need extra support.
-We are actively recruiting Full-Time Lead Members for the 2019-2020 Service Year to begin in late August 2019.
+We are actively recruiting Full-Time Lead Members for Riverton and Saccarappa Elementary Schools for the 2019-2020 Service Year to begin August 21, 2019.
 Ideal candidates believe in the power of education and are committed to helping children thrive.

 Our AmeriCorps Members support students’ academic, social, and emotional development by: